Entrance Scholarships & Awards

 The International Baccalaureate provides an enriched curriculum that both covers and extends beyond regular Saskatchewan curricula in its depth and detail.
 It emphasizes the development of the necessary critical skills that university-bound students need to master: reflecting, inquiring, thinking, analyzing and evaluating.

-The following forms are for students entering Luther College High School for the first time.
-Both forms, if you choose to submit them, are due March 1.
+The following forms are for students entering Luther College High School for the first time, and are available prior to March 1.

 The Allan Christiansen Memorial Scholarship is awarded to a new Grade 9 student who has a keen interest in learning and shows a caring attitude towards others.
 The scholarship was established in memory of Pastor C. by his family and friends, and by alumni of the College.
 Pastor C. served the College for thirty-eight years in such roles as Dean, Teacher, Guidance Counsellor, Chapel Coordinator, Vice-Principal, and Principal.